 ETCH-Ed is the education arm of the ETCH strategy.
 It involves a variety of short-term classes for all walks of life aimed at equipping our faith family for building a lifelong legacy of faith.
 Each semester of ETCH-Ed offers a variety of classes for adults that are Biblically-based, topical, and address real-life concerns.
 ETCH-Ed class are typically 6-weeks long, and happen Wednesdays from 6:30-7:30 p.m.
 We occasionally break in between semesters to have time for the entire faith family to come together for various worship and fellowship experiences, as well as quarterly member meetings.

-The Fall B session of ETCH-Ed goes from October 17th to December 5th, from 6:30-7:30, with breaks for Fall Festival on October 31st and Thanksgiving on November 21st.
+The Spring session of ETCH-Ed goes from January 9th to April 24th, from 6:30-7:30, with breaks for Spring Church Wide Picnic on March 20th and Easter Lord's Supper Service on April 17th.
 Barring inclement weather (check the TRBC Facebook page for the most current status), food trucks will be on site on Wednesdays starting at 5:00.
-Check out all the classes available in Fall B HERE
+Check out all the classes available in the Spring HERE

 ETCH-Life is our life-span approach to connecting the church and home in the discipleship of its members.
 It involves working within the natural development of life during key times of transition to celebrate milestones and create moments for building faith.
 The ETCH-Life Map shown in the ETCH booklet (in ETCH Overview tab) depicts these milestones, which are opportunities to commemorate what God has done up to that point, and to prepare you for the next phase of life.
 We invite you to explore the ETCH-Life Map to see the various church experiences and home partnerships/resources that will come alongside each milestone.